Table of Contents

 The best solution here is a 6ft power rack.
 It will fit in virtually every basement or low mobile home ceiling.
 With it you can lift way more safely than one of those small lightweight squat stands would allow you to.
 Or go ahead, get stuck under a failed lift with no safety bars and hope someone hears your whimpers coming from the basement before you pass out.

-Think a moment before buying a shortie rack if you’re over 5’9″ tall yourself.
-A power rack might not be necessary.
-At some point you’ll find yourself banging your forehead on the pull up bar or rear crossmember, not just when walking into the front, but when re-racking your squat in the back.
-Re-racking a heavy weight isn’t the ideal time to get slammed in the head.
-However, our last solution below, the half rack without the upper frame, may work best for you.
+Think a moment before buying a shortie power rack if you’re over 5’9″ tall yourself.
+You’ll find yourself banging your forehead on the pull up bar when walking into the rack, then again when unracking the bar for squats and standing upright.
+Our last solution below, the squat rack without an upper frame portion to get in the way, may work best for you.

 All-Around Best: Titan T-2 Short Rack